Tom Pursglove: Parliamentary career

-Pursglove was elected as a Member of Parliament for Corby in the 2015 general election with a majority of 2,412 (4.3%).
+Pursglove was elected as MP for Corby at the 2015 general election with 42.8% of the vote and a majority of 2,412.
 He won back for the Conservatives a seat that had been lost to Labour in a 2012 by-election after the former Conservative MP Louise Mensch stood down.

 In July 2016, following Theresa May's appointment as Prime Minister, Pursglove was appointed as Parliamentary Private Secretary to Robert Goodwill, the Minister of State for Immigration at the Home Office.

-Pursglove was re-elected at the 2017 general election with a slightly increased majority of 2,960 votes.
+Pursglove was re-elected at the 2017 general election with an increased vote share of 49.2% and an increased majority of 2,690 votes.

 In February 2018, following the announcement that Northamptonshire County Council had brought in a section 114 notice, putting it in special measures following a crisis in its finances, Pursglove was one of seven local MPs who released a statement arguing that the problems with the authority were down to mismanagement from the Conservative councillors who led it rather than funding cuts from the Conservative Government.
 They further argued that government commissioners should take over the running of the council.

 On 27 July 2018, following Ben Bradley's resignation over disagreements with the government's policy on Brexit, Pursglove was selected to replace him as Vice Chairman of the Conservative Party for Youth.
 In February 2019, fellow Conservative MP Nigel Huddleston replaced Pursglove in the role following his resignation over the approach of the party towards Brexit.

 In August 2019, Pursglove was appointed as an assistant government whip in the first Johnson ministry.

+Pursglove was re-elected at the 2019 general election with an increased vote share of 55.2% and an increased majority of 10,268 votes.

 In September 2021, he was appointed Parliamentary Under-Secretary of State for Immigration, Compliance and Courts during the cabinet reshuffle, a role held jointly between the Home Office and Ministry of Justice.

 In October 2022, following the resignation of Liz Truss as Prime Minister, Pursglove announced that he would be supporting previous Prime Minister Boris Johnson in the subsequent leadership election.

+In October 2023, Pursglove was reported to have been campaigning with Peter Bone, who had been suspended from the House of Commons and had had the Conservative whip suspended.
+Following criticism by the Labour Party about this, the Prime Minister's spokesman said that Rishi Sunak had confidence in Pursglove.

+In the general election of 2024 he was defeated by the Labour party candidate.